yoav-lavi/leita/README.md

 # Leita

-A search query language that can transpile into specific search provider syntax (currently Google only)
+A universal search query language that can transpile into specific search provider syntax (currently Google only)

 A personal project to explore Rust and lexers